rohan9kulkarni/rohankulkarni.github.io/content/blog/ipsp/ipsp3_ipsp_phase.md

 ### The first hurdle you face will be Theoretical Physics I (or, as it is called in IPSP, "TP1")

 You have never taken anything similar to such a course before.
 (My dataset for such a conclusion might be limited as the coursework slightly changes yearly.
 I make this comment based on the three iterations of this course.
 I have been a TA for two iterations and attended one iteration as a student).
 The upcoming advice applies to most first-year courses, not just this one, but TP1 is the one most people struggle with.
+This small section is just a headsup to pay extra attention and give more time to this subject as it might take some time to settle down with the concepts taught in this one.

 ### Hmm, this sounds like a lot… What should I do?